-Key animator: Key animators instruct members of the junior crew during pre-production.
-Through working with riggers and model makers to ensure that models and puppets are designed correctly for action scenes, they control pre-production through deciding how animation should be performed.
+Key Animator: Key animators instruct members of the junior crew during pre-production.
+Through working with riggers and model makers to ensure that models and puppets are designed correctly for action scenes, they control pre-production by deciding how animation should be performed.

 What is the workplace/work environment of Animator like?

 In a career as an animator, one usually works in a tech-equipped office or a studio.
 The workspace will depend on the particular form of company, under which the animators function.
-Animator is considered to be part of the entertainment industry, and typically has a modern approach to office space.
-It may be convenient to work from home, and flexible working hours may have been offered.
+An animator is considered to be part of the entertainment industry, and typically has a modern approach to office space.
+It may be convenient to work from home, and flexible working hours may often be offered in an illustrator job.

 Does Animator require travelling?

 Traveling is not necessary when it comes to a career as an animator.
 Animators don't need to fly.
 From their offices or studios, they may simply accomplish their assignment.
 Animators that participate in initial planning, need to meet with the client to discuss ideas for the work layout.
 This preference in terms of working hours and location provides considerable versatility and is a good choice.

 Full Time, Part Time, Hourly Basis, Work From Home

 The animation industry accommodates both full-time and part-time jobs.
 Although, a full-time job is a preference for most individuals when it comes to a career as an animator.